 Gov. Beshear to hold Team Kentucky update Thurs.

 FRANKFORT, Ky.
-(KFVS) - Governor Andy Beshear will hold a Team Kentucky update on Thursday, September 2.
+(KFVS) - Governor Andy Beshear will hold a Team Kentucky update on Thursday, September 9 at 12:30 p.m.

-He will discuss economic development, infrastructure improvements and COVID-19 in the Commonwealth.
+He will update Kentuckians on the economic development and infrastructure improvements, as well as COVID-19 in the Commonwealth, the Delta variant and vaccinations.

 Cases of COVID-19 in Kentucky

-The Kentucky Department for Public Health reported 4,941 new cases of the virus and 12 additional deaths on Wednesday.
+As of Wednesday, September 8, the Kentucky Department for Public Health reported 4,468 new cases of COVID-19, as well as 30 additional deaths.

+They have a total of 7,935 deaths from COVID-19 in the state.

 Copyright 2021 KFVS.
 All rights reserved.